bitcoin-dot-org/Bitcoin.org/README.md

 ### Import translations

-**Update translations**: You can overwrite each language files in _translations by their updated version from Transifex.
-You should make sure that each .html files (in _layouts, _templates) don't serve outdated content for those languages.
+**Update translations**: You can update the relevant language file in \_translations/ and run ./\_contrib/updatetx.rb to update layouts and templates for this language.
 You should also make sure that no url has been changed by translators.
-If one page has been replaced or moved, a redirection can be added in _config.yml.
+If one page has been replaced or moved, a redirection can be added in \_config.yml.

-**Add a new language**: You can put the language file from Transifex in _translations and add the language in _config.yml in the right display order for the language bar.
+**Add a new language**: You can put the language file from Transifex in \_translations and add the language in \_config.yml in the right display order for the language bar.
 Make sure to review all pages and check all links.

 ### Update english strings